clementlandrin/igr202/README.md

 The colors:

--black for the edges
+* black for the edges
--white for highly specular areas (i.e. light is mainly reflected in the direction of the camera) -green for the rest
+* white for highly specular areas (i.e. light is mainly reflected in the direction of the camera)
+* green for the rest

 Default shading mode can be recovered using the 1 numeric key.